-Everything in a warehouse or distribution facility can be affected by the way the warehouse is planned and laid out.
+The way the warehouse is planned and laid out can affect everything in a warehouse or distribution facility.
 You may be suffering from over-forecasted demand for product and under-forecasted need for square footage.
-Executives may not fully understand what it takes to receive, store, and ship orders.
+Executives may not fully understand what it takes to receive, store and ship orders.
 What are some of the more common problems when it comes to facility layout?

-You may have some limitations on that, but you can often tweak, reconfigure, or otherwise change the layout of your facility so that it is more productive, uses its space correctly, or reduces overhead costs.
+You may have some limitations to contend with, but you can often tweak, reconfigure or otherwise change the layout of your facility so that it is more productive, uses its space better or reduces overhead costs.

 Failure to properly plan for future growth

 It’s always better to have future capacity and not need it than it is to need it, but not have it.

 Plan on expansion.
 Plan for overstock (long or short term), common in today’s warehousing environment.
 Your plans should accommodate shifts in business, inventory or processes for a decade.
 A good example is “air space.”
 You may not need it currently, but a good plan notes that you can erect taller pallet racks, or even a mezzanine to take advantage of the vertical cube if needed.
 The ability to add those pallet positions, and knowing that you can, may become critical.

 Left: even if you don’t need 20’+ tall racks today, you may in a few years.
 Consider facility height as you design for the future.

 This principle can also apply to rack capacities.
 If your current loads are in the 1,500 pounds per pallet position range, you may want to specify beams and uprights capable of 2,500 pounds in case your load weights increase.
 Yes, the heavier racks are more expensive, but loading flexibility is priceless.

 Adequate void space to set up temporary storage, work areas or overstock storage should be factored in.